fintoc-com/quickstart/README.md

 Widget integration requires exposing a backend endpoint (Webhook) to the internet, so that Fintoc can send a link_token to the backend application and with this access the necessary information.
 > **Note:** link_token is the token that allows access to the information belonging to the user who started the session.
 More information about the Widget can be found at [docs.fintoc.com/docs/usando-el-widget#flujo-del-widget](https://docs.fintoc.com/docs/usando-el-widget#flujo-del-widget).

-For this we will use [ngrok](https://ngrok.com/), which is a cross-platform program that enables developers to expose local servers behind NATs and firewalls to the public internet over secure tunnels with miniaml effort.
+For this we will use [ngrok](https://ngrok.com/), which is a cross-platform program that enables developers to expose local servers behind NATs and firewalls to the public internet over secure tunnels with minimal effort.
 In this way, using **ngrok** we can expose the backend (and the webhook) so that Fintoc can communicate with it.

 To do this, download ngrok ([ngrok.com/download](https://ngrok.com/download)) for the operating system you use and execute the following command in a new session of the terminal: